 Your preschooler is probably not going to understand the nuance and complexities that can be pointed out through certain graphing activities.
 However, your preschooler can participate and even understand some basic graphing concepts.
-Grab some toys that are sort of alike or similar but have easy to note differences (ex: cars, boats, and planes).
+Grab some toys that are sort of alike or similar but have easy-to-note differences (ex: cars, boats, and planes).

 In the example I’ve outlined above, you would draw three lines because you have three different types of toys.
-Have your preschooler sort the correct toys beside each other and line them up.
+Have your preschoolers sort the correct toys beside each other and line them up.
 You can have a conversation about how the tallest stack is the one that has the most representation.
 This will help your preschooler understand the basics of a bar graph without getting too technical.

 The shape wheel is a really easy math game that teachers your preschooler basic geometry through recognizing shapes.
 Take a paper plate, or make a circle out of cardboard and draw various shapes on it.
 Then, take clothespins and draw matching shapes on the clothespins.
 Voila!
 You have created a shape wheel.
-Your preschooler can now practice sorting the shapes on the shapewheel.
+Your preschooler can now practice sorting the shapes on the shape wheel.

 Dice and Number Game

-For this activity, you need a dice and you need you manipulatives labeled one through five.
+For this activity, you need a dice, and you need you manipulatives labeled one through five.
 Have the preschool student roll the dice and then match the correct written number to the number of dots on the dice.
 If you want to get even more creative, you could create a giant dice with your preschooler as an art project.
 Even more, you could further their understanding of geometry by discussing the cube shape of the dice.